timothytgregg/my-hexo-blog/source/_posts/hexoblog.md

 ______

 There's some necessary configuration needed in the config.yml file, for this to work so smoothly.
-This can be found in Hexo's deployment documentation.
+And you'll need [this](https://github.com/hexojs/hexo-deployer-git)